asrp/flpc/readme.md

 - **flpc_grammar.flpc**: Rules of a FlpcPython parsing grammar.
 - **stage4.flpc**: Parses a FlpcPython source file (by default `stage1.flpc`; change the hard-coded value for a different file) into its Abstract Syntax Tree.
 - **stage5.flpc**: Pretty-prints the AST from stage4.
+- **stage6a.flpc**: Missing language features for implementing `compiler.py`: loops, list comprehension, string manipulation, some classes.
+- **stage6b.flpc**: Rest of the compiler.
+More or less a direct translation of `compiler.py` to FLPC.

 ## What's next?

 Its not clear what should go first, both as the next thing to write *and* the next thing to run in the boot sequence.
 (In fact, maybe the current boot sequence should be reordered).

-- **Flpc AST to FlpcForth compiler.** This is the most obvious as it would remove the need for `compiler.py` (so the only remaining source file in the project that is not Flpc would be `flpc.c`).
+- **Flpc AST to FlpcForth compiler.
+COMPLETE** This is the most obvious as it would remove the need for `compiler.py` (so the only remaining source file in the project that is not Flpc would be `flpc.c`).
 However, competing with that are
 - **Garbage collection.** If the concatenation of all `stage1*.flpc` files are compiled, it takes up millions of memory cells.
 A number of those could be reclaimed.
 - **Caching mechanism.** This woud let us use the actual intended object system (hopefully its fast enough!) and replaces `names.get` with the method of an actual dictionary (as in `stage1b.flpc`).
 Binding and rebinding would be much easier and we can maybe also replace the memoizer.
 - **Modules.** We can't keep adding new features (like syscalls) as primitives.
 Ideally, they'd be referenced by name in some module system.